strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 ### Basic Structure

-LoopBack 4 provides us with a built-in authentication package.
-This package provides an authentication system as the skeleton to verify the identity of a request.
-It invokes an authentication strategy provided by the developer to process the authentication information in the request and returns the corresponding user profile.
+LoopBack 4 provides us a built-in authentication package.
+This package includes an authentication system as the skeleton to verify the identity of a request.
+It invokes an authentication strategy provided by the developer to process the authentication information in the request and to then return the corresponding user profile.

 In this episode, I will combine LoopBack authentication package with my self-defined authorization.
-Here is a diagram for the basic structure:
+This diagram shows the basic structure:

 ![structure](/blog-assets/2019/06/building-online-game-pt4-auth-structure.png)